-Assumptions to be assessed Indicators Sources of information Methods and tools for the data collection Needs of Zambian population (diverse populations including marginalized and vulnerable populations) were identified and taken into account in Zambia-UNSDPF Mechanism or process employed to systematically identify needs of targeted populations Involvement of targeted populations in expressing their own needs and appropriate responses that meet their needs Extent to which interventions were consistent with needs of targeted populations Programme documents - Annual work plans Surveys and assessment reports Key informant feedback Key informant interviews Focus group discussions In-depth documents review Desk reviews Z-UNSDPF was adapted to or aligned to national development strategies and policies Programme outputs are consistent to or support implementation of national policies and strategies CP interventions were discussed and agreed with national partners (Ministries and CSOs).
+Assumptions to be assessed Indicators Sources of information Methods and tools for the data collection Needs of Zambian population (diverse populations including marginalized and vulnerable populations) were identified and taken into account in Zambia-UNSDPF ng marginalized and vulnerable populations) dentified and taken into account in Zambia- Involvement of targeted populations in expressing their own Key informant interviews Focus group discussions In-depth documents review Desk reviews Z-UNSDPF was adapted to or aligned to national development strategies and policies Programme outputs are consistent to or support implementation of national policies and strategies CP interventions were discussed and agreed with national partners (Ministries and CSOs).
 UNSDPF and JWPS National Development Plan and strategies for Reports, minutes of meetings with partners Interviews with key informants In-depth documents review Key informant interviews Desk review UNSDPF outcomes and outputs as well as interventions are consistent with SDGs, ICPD POA and new way of working UNSDPF strategies and interventions support or contribute to achievement of specific SDGs Z-UNSDPF mode of engagement is consistent with business model relevant to Zambia as a MIC.
 UNSDPF and JWPS SDGs documents Key informant interviews In-depth documents review Key informant interviews Desk reviews • • • Responses (KII, IDI, FGD, DESK REVIEW) Many respondents understood that the partnership framework supports the country in national development issues and also strengthens the SDGs as outlined by the UN.
 And that the UNSDPF conforms to particularly strengthening health and wellbeing as outlined in the SDGs.
 Further, the Z-UNSDPF was conceived as a partnership framework more like a vehicle that was used for engagement for partnership and support between the UN and Government.
 The Z-UNSDPF looks at how it comes up with an operation framework/mechanism upon which a particular country may be assisted to address issues of poverty alleviation and help those sidelined or marginalized in a particular economy and probably in line with the development goals (SDGs).
 A few other respondents were not too familiar with the content of the Z-UNSDPF Z-UNSDPF is relevant especially on the part of the HIV response through working with UNAIDS.
 Z-UNSDPF was used to strengthen the HIV response programming based on addressing some the gaps that were identified, and some of the gaps, after developing the National Aids Strategic Framework from 2017 to 2021.
 It was used to mobilize resources within the UN agencies (e.g. resources from UNAIDS, UNICEF, UNODC, UNDP).